josharsh/LearnDocker/README.md

 # LearnDocker
-This repository walks your through the basics to learn the basics of using docker.
+This repository walks you through the basics of using docker.

 # CONTRIBUTING